 It is said that 71% of the Earth’s surface is covered by water.
 Although the major oceans are the biggest contributors, there are many other bodies of water around the world.
 Most notably, there are a wide variety of Great Lakes.
-Below we will look at the 10 Largest Lakes in the World.
+Below we will look at the 10 of the World’s Largest Lakes.

 Great Slave Lake